23 Books That Will Change Your Life

 What we read impacts how we think, feel and what we do.

-Over the years I have read numerous books to help with all sorts of issues and improve my life.
+Over the years, we have read numerous books to help with all sorts of issues and improve our lives.

 If you don’t have the budget to buy books, check your local library.